yannickl88/di-react/README.md

 }
 ```

-This will also create an instance in the service container for the `Connection` too when requesting the `UserApi`.
+This will also create an instance in the service container for the `Connection` when requesting the `UserApi`.
 > Note: Services are only created once, even if they are dependencies of other services.
 So in the above example, any service dependent on the `Connection` will get the same instance.

 ### Interface dependencies